-Steven Homestead is an artist, composer, writer, curator, speaker, and mystic who brings genre-spanning creativity to life, whether composing music, incarnating community art projects, writing and speaking on creativity and faith, or curating generative events and programs.
-Overall, Steven works to promote honor, champion voice, share wonder, and develop unity.
+Steven Homestead brings genre-spanning creativity to life, whether composing music, incarnating community art projects, writing and speaking on creativity and faith, or curating generative events and programs.
+He does this as an artist, composer, writer, curator, speaker, arts-leader, and mystic .
+Across his many roles, Steven works to promote honor, champion voice, share wonder, and develop unity.

-He served as guest curator for the Boca De Oro, Orange County’s literary festival and presented workshops with Billy Mark, Tinasha LaRayé, and José Lozano, including hosting the event’s closing key-note speaker, Marc Bamuthi Joseph.
+As a renaissance creative, he has also been active in community building and poetry, starting his online poetry reading series Word Up! and serving as guest curator for the Boca De Oro festival, Orange County and Santa Ana’s literary arts and culture festival, where he has presented workshops with Billy Mark, Tinasha LaRayé, José Lozano, Kerry Mcpherson, including hosting the event’s closing key-note speaker, Marc Bamuthi Joseph.

 As the former President of the American Composers Forum of Los Angeles (ACF-LA), Steven worked to support the development and appreciation of new music throughout Southern California, including the launch the inaugural Compose LA festival.

 Steven’s music soars, plays, meditates, and reminisces.
 Recent performances include premieres under the direction of Christian Guebert, with Newgate Orchestra, and collaboration with soprano Linda Jackson at Oasis concert series.

 In 2021, Steven also served as a guest curator for BIOLA University’s Advent Project, working with the Center for Christianity, Culture, and the Arts.
 He has since been a contributing writer for the Advent and Lent projects.